Making a Copy of a Master Recipe

 - Use the filters and search tool to locate the master recipe you want to copy.
 (To identify a master recipe, see How Do I Know if a Recipe is a Master Recipe?)

 - Click the recipe’s name link.
-The recipe slide-out panel appears.
+The recipe screen appears.

-- Click the Save As button.
-The Save As pop-up window appears (screenshot below).
+- Click the Copy & Save button.
+The Copy and Save pop-up appears (screenshot below).

 - As to the Recipe Box field: